cvat-ai/cvat/site/content/en/docs/api_sdk/cli/_index.md

   - `backup` - back up a task
   - `auto-annotate` - automatically annotate a task using a local function

+- Functions (Enterprise/Cloud only):
+  - `create-native` - create a function that can be powered by an agent
+  - `delete` - delete a function
+  - `run-agent` - process requests for a native function

 ## Installation

 To install an [official release of CVAT CLI](https://pypi.org/project/cvat-cli/), use this command: